 Particleboard (also called chipboard) is a kind of engineered wood product that is extensively used as a flooring material along with various other construction projects in the US.

-It’s basically made from wood chips or jute-stick chips which are pressed together with a suitable binder like synthetic resin.
+It’s made from wood chips or jute-stick chips pressed together with a suitable binder like synthetic resin.